leodeals/IARA/README.md

 # IARA: Interface Analysis and Recognition Architecture

 > *"Iara is the mother of the waters.
 In Brazilian folklore, she shapes the rivers and the depths.
-In structural biology, it is the displacement and structuring of water—the hydrophobic effect—that fundamentally drives proteins to fold, bind, and interact."*
+In structural biology, it is the displacement and structuring of water—the hydrophobic effect—that fundamentally drives proteins to fold and interact."*

 **IARA** is a Graph Neural Network (GNN) able to predict regions most likely to yield successful *de novo* binders with RFdiffusion, BindCraft and BoltzGen.